serginator/cheatsheets/md/security/wifi.md

 Both commands will create a file wpa.cap where you have executed the command.
 This file will contain only handshakes, so you can crack it once you get it.
+The command will scan the router and try to deauthenticate clients to get the handshake, so it will automate the airodump-ng/aireplay-ng commands.

 ### Cracking the handshake

 Just use `aircrack-ng` for the task:

 ```
-aircrack-ng -w <dict-file> <cap-file> # where cap-file is out.cap in first example or wpa.cap in the second
+aircrack-ng -w <dict-file> <cap-file>
+# where cap-file is out.cap in first example or wpa.cap in the second one
 ```

 If there are several handshakes of several routers, it will ask which one.
 You